 The certificate program is an attractive option for people who want to develop their leadership skills without undertaking a full degree program.
 A certificate is awarded after completion of three Augsburg MA in Leadership courses in leadership.
 Students pursuing this option take ML 505 - Foundations of Leadership and two additional electives.
 All three courses may count toward an MA in Leadership.
 No more than one course may be double counted in another Augsburg graduate degree program.
 Students who previously completed the Augsburg MBA degree are exempted from ML 505.
-The normal application process is used for students who wish to pursue the certificate.
+Applicants to the certificate program follow the same admission process as those seeking the Master of Arts degree.